pb24578/html5-msoy/README.md

 # Run HTML5 Msoy
 HTML5 Msoy has two different environments: staging and production.

+Before continuing, modify the connection settings in the constants.ts file to your server's settings.

 ### Staging (Development)
 1. To run the client for staging (development), execute ```yarn start```
 2. To run server for staging (development), execute ```python manage.py runserver```.